trilitech/tezos-developer-docs/docs/dApps/unity.md

 - Verify that users own specific game assets and allow them to sell or share them to other players
 - Use Tezos smart contracts as backend logic for games

+For a walkthrough of setting up and using the SDK in an existing Unity project, see [Quickstart](./unity/quickstart).

+## Installing the Tezos SDK for Unity

+The SDK requires Unity Editor version 2021.3.23f1 or later.

+1. In the Unity asset store, find the [Tezos SDK for Unity](https://assetstore.unity.com/packages/decentralization/infrastructure/tezos-sdk-for-unity-239001).
+1. Click **Add to My Assets**.
+1. In the Unity Editor, in the Package Manager panel, find the Tezos SDK for Unity and click the **Download** button.
+1. Verify that the SDK is installed by opening the Project panel and expanding the **Assets > TezosSDK** folder.

+If you see the TezosSDK folder with sub-folders including Editor, Examples, Resources, and Runtime, the SDK is installed correctly.

 ## WebGL Support

 * Open Unity Editor.